thycotic/dsv-docs/extensions/jenkins/index.md

 ![Build Step in Shell Script](./images/jenkins-build-step.png "Build Step in Shell Script")

-* The console output of the build should show the retrieved Secret password value of "somepass1" as expected.
+* The console output of the build should show the retrieved Secret password value of "newpassword" as expected.

   ![Build Step in Shell Script - Output](./images/jenkins-build-output.png "Build Step in Shell Script - Output")